 All applications received by 15th January will be considered first and in accordance with the approved priority criteria.
 Where there are more applications than places, these will be ordered in accordance with the approved priority criteria (see section 9).
+Applications received after the closing date but before 31st January will be considered on-time but must be supported by documentary evidence that the situation was beyond your control.
 All applications received after the closing date will be considered after those that have been received on-time.
-In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control e.g., children in care, forced re-location, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered exceptional circumstances and will not be offered a place at the school in those circumstances, where the admission of another child would prejudice the provision of efficient education or efficient use of resources.
+In exceptional circumstances, late applications may be considered as on time where the parent is able to evidence the reason for lateness was beyond their control e.g., children in care, forced relocation, new school opening etc. However, late applicant families who are already resident within the catchment area and have moved to another address within catchment will not be considered exceptional circumstances and will not be offered a place at the school in those circumstances, where the admission of another child would prejudice the provision of efficient education or efficient use of resources.